Botanica Marina 23(6): 371 (1980)

 - Taxon links:

 - 90154 Index Fungorum.
-MycoBank and Index Fungorum do not indicate which entry is valid for Kingdom Fungi.
-The citation I used above is from Wikipedia.
+Index Fungorum does not indicate which entry is valid for Kingdom Fungi.
+Mycobank lacks the correct entry.